Thank you for your interest in the Boston University School of Medicine Post-baccalaureate Research Education Program (BU PREP).

 *The tentative start date for BU PREP is June 7, 2021.

 - Four research assistantships are available on an annual basis for a period of one year

 - A curriculum that includes seminars, workshops, and courses

 - Extensive advising on career choices and applying to graduate school

 - The option to enroll in PhD-level graduate courses at Boston University School of Medicine

 Please be advised that Boston University School of Medicine is currently operating all laboratory facilities at reduced capacity in response to the Coronavirus pandemic.
 It is our goal to ensure an enriching research experience that adheres to the safety protocols for all university-sponsored research activity.
 At this time, we cannot guarantee that the 2021 program will operate in-person.
 We are fully equipped to run the program remotely in 2021 in the event that the COVID-19 pandemic prevents an on campus experience.
 All accepted students will be notified of the program format as updates become available.
 You can refer to Boston University’s Cororavirus plans on the university’s Back2BU site for current research guidelines and updates.

 - The BU PREP program is intended for students with a strong desire to pursue research careers at the PhD level.
 We are particularly interested in motivated and talented students from traditionally underrepresented groups and a diversity of backgrounds.

-- Applicants must have a bachelor’s degree by May 2019 and must be eligible to work in the United States.
+- Applicants must be recent graduates and must be eligible to work in the United States.